 be the corresponding empirical mean and covariance matrix, as well as

-be the $d\times M$-matrix with the centered forecast ensemble members as column vectors.\\ In the \textit{update} step, the ESRF transforms the forecast ensemble into an \textit{updated}, or \textit{analyzed} ensemble $X_k^{(i),a}$, $1\leq i\leq M$, taking into account the new observation $Y_k$, according to the following ansatz:
+be the $d\times M$-matrix with the centered forecast ensemble members as column vectors.\\ In the \textit{update} step, the ESRF transforms the forecast ensemble into an \textit{updated}, or \textit{analyzed} ensemble $X_k^{(i),a}$, $1\leq i\leq M$, (indicated by superscript $a$) taking into account the new observation $Y_k$, according to the following ansatz:

 where $\bar{x}_k^a$, the empirical mean of the analyzed ensemble members, is defined as

 with Kalman gain map $\cK: \mathds{R}^{d\times d}_{sym ,+} \rightarrow \mathds{R}^{d \times d}$ defined by

 and the $d\times M$-matrix